 The thing I love about Rome2rio is it’s ability to map out your route.
 You search any city, town, landmark, attraction or address across the globe and it will give you multi-modal routes to easily get you from A to B.

-Finding a rental car when you travel can be just as painful as booking a flight.
-RentalCars.com is useful in that is searches all the rental companies at your detestation and provides pricing and availability.
+If you’re not married to one car rental company or just need more option, then look into using RentalCars.com.
+It’s useful in that is searches all the rental companies at your detestation and provides pricing and availability.
 Time saved, check!